 “Or the passionate love of Romeo and Juliet or the tragic love of Othello and Desdemona in Tommy Porters English class,” recalled Ms. Lane-Rock.
 “Remember Miss Price and her funny little car, (was it a Mini Minor?) which I think she drove over the West Bay hill, or maybe we drove her over the hill.”

 “Remember the dynamic duo of Madame Tustian and Mrs. Fogg.
 They really were the foundation of what GBHS was all about.
 Or that handsome Hughie teaching the only law we ever learned, the cute little Margo, or Platt Purvis, Connie Read, David Peppler, Georgina Armstrong and O.G.
 Davies,” she continued.
 “Today I know that these people were gems who taught us, some days not much, but to be real people and to be true to ourselves.
 We came to the halls of high school, some of us with little more than the clothes on our backs, but with a desire to be.”

-“We were like all other teenagers, mostly interested in sex, music, sex, sport, sex and getting the heck off the Island or at the very least away from home to have sex,” quipped Ms. Lane-Rock.
+“We were like all other teenagers, mostly interested in sex for latest videos visit this website , music, sex, sport, sex and getting the heck off the Island or at the very least away from home to have sex,” quipped Ms. Lane-Rock.
 “We were far different than today’s kids, no Internet, little booze, no drugs, and of course little money and unlike today jobs were readily available.”